nickjevershed/noisycharts-npm/README.md

 `let noisychart = new NoisyChart({settings:settings, data:data})`

-Then add noisychart control buttons or hotkey interaction to specific elements on your page:
+Then add noisychart control buttons a specific element on your page:

 `noisychart.addInteraction('audioControls')`